Picard groups and duality for Real Morava $E$-theories: Background

 Passing to $C_2$-fixed points we obtain the following diagram of cofiber sequences

-where the bottom cofiber sequence is the norm sequence. \begin{defn} A $C_2$-spectrum $X$ is cofree if the map $X \to X^h = F(EC_{2+},X)$ is an equivalence. \end{defn} As explained in \cite[Sec.~2.2.1]{hm_tmf} if $X$ is simply a spectrum with a $C_2$-action, then $F(EC_{2+},X)$ is a genuine equivariant spectrum.
+where the bottom cofiber sequence is the norm sequence. \begin{defn} A $C_2$-spectrum $X$ is cofree if the map $X \to X^h = F(EC_{2+},X)$ is an equivalence. \end{defn} As explained in \cite[Sec.~2.2.1]{hm_tmf} if $X$ is simply a spectrum with a $C_2$-action (i.e., an object of the functor category $\Fun(BC_2,\Sp)$), then $F(EC_{2+},X)$ is a genuine equivariant spectrum.
 In fact, by \cite[Thm.~2.4]{hm_tmf} if $X$ is a commutative ring spectrum with a $C_2$-action via commutative ring maps, then $F(EC_{2+},X)$ is an equivariant commutative ring spectrum.
 The conditions on $X$ are satisfied when $X = E_n$ by the Goerss--Hopkins--Miller theorem \cite{goerss_hopkins}.
-We use this to view $E_n$ as a genuine $C_2$-equivariant spectrum with the property that
+We use this to view $E_n$ as a genuine $C_2$-equivariant spectrum. \begin{defn} The genuine $C_2$-equivariant Lubin--Tate spectrum $E_n$ is defined to be to cofree $C_2$-spectrum $F(EC_{2+},E_n)$. \end{defn} By construction, this has the property that

 Associated to the norm sequence are spectral sequences

 In fact, these can be made into $RO(C_2)$-graded spectral sequences computing $\pi^{C_2}_{\star}X_h$, $\pi^{C_2}_{\star}X^h$ and $\pi^{C_2}_{\star}X^t$, respectively.
 By looking only at the integer degrees of these spectral sequence, we recover the standard spectral sequences.
 Although this seems like more work, it may be the case that the differentials are easier to describe, or to compute, in the $RO(C_2)$-grading.
 This is especially true in light of the large work on computation in $C_2$-equivariant homotopy theory, pioneered by Hu and Kriz \cite{hukriz}, and later by Hill, Hopkins, and Ravenel \cite{hhr}.